Sentence Curve Language Models: Sentence Curve

-where $B_{\Gamma,\eta}$ serves as a linear mapping from control points $P_Y$ to embeddings $E_Y$.
-This mapping process is illustrated in Figure~\ref{fig:P_E_relationship}.
+where $B_{\Gamma,\eta}$ is a linear mapping from control points to embeddings.
 We refer to $P_Y$ as the \textit{sentence curve} of $Y$.
-Importantly, each control point contributes to multiple word embeddings with different weights.
-Consequently, modifying a single word embedding affects multiple control points simultaneously, implying that control points may encode information shared across multiple words and thus capture contextual, sentence-level structure.
+As illustrated in Figure~\ref{fig:P_E_relationship}, each control point contributes to multiple embeddings with different weights.
+Consequently, modifying a single embedding affects multiple control points, implying that control points may embed contextual, sentence-level structure.